-Today’s blog is a guest blog by my former student, Krunal Sonpal.
-The topic is a timely one, the on-going US-Chinese tariffs and what it means for supply chain executives.
-This is an issue that should cause every supply chain […]
+Today’s blog post is a guest post by my former student, Krunal Sonpal.
+The topic is a timely one: the on-going US-Chinese tariffs and what it means for supply chain executives.
+This is an issue that should cause every supply […]

 The Lowly Wooden Pallet is a Critical Conveyance in the Supply Chain

 In a recent interview, discussions with Patrick Atagi, VP for Advocacy & External Affairs at the National Wooden Pallet and Contain Association (NWPCA) helped to educate me on just how prolific wooden pallets are in the global supply chain.
 Patrick […]

 Relational Contracting Part II: Four Numbers to Be Concerned About in Global Economics